Jump to:

 If the top results for all your keywords are the big players, analyse some of the results a little further down the page.
 First position on Google is the ultimate goal, but results that are slightly lower down can see good traffic too.

 Intention also plays an important part in your selected keywords.
-You don’t want to spend time writing content around a particular phrase, only to find out that you’re getting completely the wrong client.
+You don’t want to spend time writing content around a particular phrase only to find out that you’re getting completely the wrong people to your website.

-You can do this by typing a keyword into Google and seeing what results come up.
-Do they align with your goals?
+You can check intention by typing a keyword into Google and seeing what results come up.
+Do they align with your own content?
+If not, you may have to rethink your keywords.

 Looking back at our gift store example, a keyword that might have come up in research is pretty flower gifts.
 That sounds like the perfect phrase to target!
 However, by running a quick search on Google, you see that the results are all for another company called Pretty Flower Gifts.
 Anyone searching that phrase is likely to be looking for a specific company.